Tomás Mejía: Early military career

-Mexican American War
+Mexican-American War

 After the United States annexed Texas, and tensions between Mexico and the U.S. were leading to war, Mejía formed part of the Army of the North sent to patrol the Mexican frontier.
 He was transferred from Chihuahua to Monterrey.
 After the American invasion began, Mejía followed the Mexican army as it fell back, and he saw action at the Battle of Buena Vista.

-The American northern advance under Zachary Taylor stalled after the Battle of Buena Vista, and after the bulk of the Mexican army was called back to the capital to face Winfield Scott’s expedition from the East, Mejía was made part of a garrison that was ordered to stay in the north at San Luis Potosi where he would remain until the end of the war.
+The American northern advance under Zachary Taylor stalled after the Battle of Buena Vista, and after the bulk of the Mexican army was called back to the capital to face Winfield Scott's expedition from the East, Mejía was made part of a garrison that was ordered to stay in the north at San Luis Potosí where he remained until the end of the war.
 In 1849, he was granted the rank of commander.

-In 1850 during the presidency of Mariano Arista, a revolt flared up in the Sierra Gorda led by the rebel Quiros, and Mejía was among the troops sent to pacify the region.
+In 1850, during the presidency of Mariano Arista, a revolt flared up in the Sierra Gorda led by the rebel Quiros, and Mejía was among the troops sent to pacify the region.
 The operation was a success and Quiros was executed at the end of the year.
-The region had long been a source of instability and president Mariano Arista began to plan a series of military colonies to help maintain order in the region.
+The region had long been a source of instability and President Arista began to plan a series of military colonies to help maintain order in the region.
 Mejía was made military commander of the region, but the colonization project was interrupted when the Arista administration was overthrown in 1853 and replaced by Santa Anna.
-Nonetheless Mejía maintained his post as the region’s political administrator.
+Nonetheless, Mejía maintained his post as the region's political administrator.

 The liberal Plan of Ayutla was proclaimed against Santa Anna in 1854, but Mejía remained loyal to the government, and crushed a local revolt.
 The Plan of Ayutla however continued to gain adherents.
-The governor of Querétaro, Mejía’s superior, was overthrown, and Mejía attempted to join a counter-revolt, which however surrendered to the government.
-Mejía would find himself pardoned by the new liberal government.
+The governor of Querétaro, Mejía's superior, was overthrown, and Mejía attempted to join a counter-revolt, which however surrendered to the government.
+Mejía was pardoned by the new liberal government.